© Copyright 2012 – Present

 Support: Gallery wrap stretched canvas

-Description: This is a landscape depicting a classic car from 1934 similar to the one driven by Bonnie and Clyde.
+Description: This is a landscape depicting a classic Ford V8 car from 1934 similar to the one driven by Bonnie and Clyde.
 You can read more about this notorious couple in “artist comments” below.
 This painting will not need a frame as the painting extends around the edges of the canvas.
 A Certificate of Authentication hand-signed by the artist is provided for this work of art.

 Today the actual bullet-riddled death car driven by the infamous couple is now on display at Whiskey Pete’s Resort and Casino in Primm, Nevada.
 There is no admission charge to see the exhibit.
 For more information about the actual car Bonnie and Clyde met their demise in, visit Roads & Rides.
 Additional information can be found at Roadside America.

 This painting made a “sneak peek” preview appearance on my Facebook page before it was added to my website.
 A fan who follows my oil paintings named this work of art “Forgotten Roads”.
 Click the “Like” button in the menu to follow me on Facebook.